 Our success depends in a large part upon the continued service of our senior management team, who are important to our vision, strategic direction and culture.
-Our current long-term business strategy was developed in large part by our senior-level management team and depends in part on their skills and knowledge to implement.
+Our current long-term business strategy was developed in large part by our senior-level management team, some of whom have recently retired or will be transitioning to new positions, and depends in part on their skills and knowledge to implement.
 Our focus on new growth and investment initiatives may require additional management expertise to successfully execute our strategy.
 We may not be able to offset the impact on our business of the loss of the services of our senior-level management team or other key officers or employees or be able to recruit additional or replacement talent, which could negatively impact our business, financial condition and results of operations.

-Our business could be hurt if we are unable to maintain our business philosophy and culture of information sharing and efforts to maintain our philosophy and culture could adversely affect our ability to maintain and grow our business.
+Our business could be hurt if we are unable to retain our business philosophy and culture of information sharing and efforts to retain our philosophy and culture could adversely affect our ability to maintain and grow our business.